NM-Tangen-2025/NM-greveskogen-AndreasH/README.md

 ## .env file structure

-The **.env** file located in the root directory should have these variables defined like this:
+The **.env** file located in the root directory should have these variables defined like this, most of these are not used in this repo as of yet - unused env variables will be removed from this document before the task is over

 ### Database